 Puntas is a strong Ecuadorian alcoholic drink (around 30%-60%) made from sugar cane.
 The ones which are commercially made and sold in supermarkets are generally weaker compared to those that are home made.
 Ask around and a local will be able to point you in the direction of someone who makes puntas in their kitchen – but watch out: other than it being extremely strong, it's illegal to produce home made puntas in Ecuador!

-No Ecuadorian party is complete without Canelazo pitchers or a round of puntas shots!
+No Ecuadorian party is complete without a few pitchers of Canelazo or a round of puntas shots!

 Empanadas are famous throughout Latin America, particularly in the Argentinian cuisine.
 The Ecuadorian empanada de viento is made with regular dough, filled with cheese and served with sugar sprinkled on top.
 Other than the cheese, they are empty inside, just like the wind: viento.